AnnieSneha/CW_ProjectB38_/README.md

 ## Introduction
 Naaptol is an Indian online shopping platform that offers a wide variety of products across different categories, including electronics, home appliances, fashion, and more.
 Known for its teleshopping model, Naaptol allows customers to purchase products through its website, mobile app, and television channel.
 It provides a convenient shopping experience with multiple payment options and customer support channels, making it a significant player in the Indian e-commerce market.

-Performed using Page Object Model Frame Work
+This project involves automating the testing of the Naaptol platform using Selenium, with a focus on the 'Apparel and Accessories' module.
+The automation is performed using a Page Object Model (POM) framework and Cucumber framework.

 ## Project Type
 E-commerce platform testing